Survival Guide for Startup

 Since the pandemic has changed everything around us and no one knows for how long it will stay further, the economy has been hit.
 The market has become very much unpredictable and unstable.
 It is very important for companies to redesign their policies estimating the worst market scenarios.
-If the crisis continues, entrepreneurs should have a bullet proof survival plan.
+If the crisis continues, entrepreneurs should have a bulletproof survival plan.

 - COMMUNICATE WELL

 Communication is the key for all entrepreneurs.
-Communicating with your stakeholders, debtors, creditors and consumers helps in maintaining the balance.
+Communicating with your stakeholders, debtors, creditors, and consumers helps in maintaining the balance.
 It is an ideal way to support and get support by conveying that “we are in this together.”
 Stakeholders can empathize with the start-up as far as communication is transparent.

 - GO SLOW

 The time is hard; the market has lots of waves too.
 It is not the right time to withdraw any investment unless and until its crisis.
-Also, it is not right time to invest as well.
+Also, it is not the right time to invest as well.
 Every start-up founder might think about utilizing his/her investment for the capital to run the organization.
 It is very crucial to go slow and wise with investing and using investments.

 Start-ups need to analyze, strategize and act accordingly.
 This is the time to understand the gravity of the situation and turn out stronger through this hardship.
 Few best initiatives are built during difficult times.
-There is always dawn after dusk.
+There is always a dawn after dusk.